Last updated: June 26, 2018

 Interview Mocha has over 1000 skills tests that you can use early in your interview process to determine which candidates have the required skills.

-Interview Stream’s Hire platform allows you to set up screening interviews using a library of questions and pre-populated media, or face-to-face live interviews.
+Interview Stream’s Hire recruiting software allows you to set up screening interviews using a library of questions and pre-populated media, or face-to-face live interviews.

 Odro is online meeting software for the techphobics of the world.
 With no downloads or installs, this tool should work well for interviews, especially those that may require screen sharing.